-With all this Navajo Churro in my life and spending time learning more about it, I decided to look for one of the best ways to use this breed of wool.
-Well, I found it.
-Navajo weaving.
-I found a very simple and oh-so-cost-effective resource in a pdf format for building your own Navajo Style Weaving Loom.
+With all this Navajo Churro in my life and spending time learning more about it, I decided to find the best way to use this breed of wool.
+Well, I found it: Navajo weaving.
+I came across a very simple and cost-effective resource in a PDF format for building your own.
+Navajo Style Weaving Loom.
 The website Weaving in Beauty is where I found the link to the plans last night.
 I knew right then that I would the Mister would have to make this loom.

-For me, the total cost was $40.36 at Home Depot for the materials to build it.
-I could have saved some by checking what was already on hand, though I was too excited to go look out in the barn.
-Instant gratification of getting all of the materials is all I could think of.
+For me, the total cost was around $50 at Home Depot for the materials to build it.
+I might have saved some money by checking what I already had, but I was too excited to look out in the barn.
+The thrill of having all the materials right away was all I could think of.

 So here it is: